SquadcastHub/squadcasthub.github.io/pages/mydoc/saml_2_0_based_sso.md

 {{site.data.alerts.blue-note}}
 <b>Points to Note: </b>
 <br/><br/><p>1.
-Only an Administrator / Account Owner can enable and configure SAML SSO for an organisation in Squadcast.<br/><br/> 2.
+Only an Account owner or a User with Extension permission can enable and configure Microsoft ADFS SSO for an organisation in Squadcast.<br/><br/> 2.
 Once enabled, only the Account Owner can use _email-password based login_ by default although it can be configured to enable email based login for Administrators as well.</p>
 {{site.data.alerts.end}}

 ### Setup Instructions